IkennaConsulting/patterns-for-api-delivery/conformance_checks.md

 # API Conformance Controls - Conformance tests

-## The problem
+## Why ?

+- API reference document can become inconsistent with the actual API implementation.

+- 52% of the respondents to the 2023 Smartbear State of Software Quality | API report sited documentation being out of sync as the 2nd largest hindrance to API documentation

 -  "It ain’t what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so." – Mark Twain
 ![Mark Twain](mark-twain.png)

-- 52% of the respondents to the 2023 Smartbear State of Software Quality | API report sited documentation being out of sync as the 2nd largest hindrance to API documentation

 ## The solution
-Run conformance (also called contract tests) to ensure API reference is in sync with implementation.
+Run conformance (also called contract or compliance tests) to ensure API reference is in sync with implementation.

 ## Benefits
 - Reliable, trustworthy documentation